 Introduction

 We are investigating the successes and failures of non-physical keyboards in terms of their utilization of gesture-based inputs.
-We are using the Microsoft Kinect Sensor to monitor gestures and track motion of limbs.
+We are using the Microsoft Kinect to monitor gestures and track motion of limbs.
 This study aims at advancing the techniques used in the industry for text entry with non-physical keyboards for the general populace; it also looks at the applications of such devices on populations who have a difficulty with regular desktop QWERTY keyboards such as those with difficult with fine motor control such as users affected with Cerebral Palsy or Parkinson’s.

-Currently, the most common method of non-physical text entry used in the industry is a QWERTY based keyboard that is explained in the following section.
+Currently, the most common method of non-physical text entry used in the industry is a QWERTY keyboard that is explained in the following section.
 This keyboard does not incorporate the capabilities of gesture based interactions which are more intuitive for the user.

 Our research intends on constructing a revolutionary system that incorporates gesture based interactions to increase speed and minimalize motion.
 This keyboard, called the Bubble Keyboard, is a non-static keyboard that aims to overcome the following restrictions resultant of the QWERTY based keyboard.

-Minimalized Motion
+Minimized Motion

 The inner ring of probable letters are constructed such that the user has to move less to access the next letter, thus reducing difficulty specifically for physically impaired users.